-- Climate-suited: batteries may be adapted to operate in warmer climate (usually labelled “South” or “S”), or colder climates (labelled “North” or “N”).
+Batteries may be adapted to operate in warmer climate (usually labelled “South” or “S”), or colder climates (labelled “North” or “N”).
 The latter have higher cold cranking amps (CCA), referring to the energy requirement to start a vehicle in freezing weather—not really a strong requirement in the UAE.

-- Battery size: seems fairly obvious, but batteries do come in nine different shapes and size groups to fit the tray in the engine compartment.
+Seems fairly obvious, but batteries do come in nine different shapes and size groups to fit the tray in the engine compartment.
 Make sure your new battery fits snugly; excessive vibration will add quickly to wear and tear.
 Check the owner’s manual, or ask a reputable dealer who will advise you on the correct choice for your vehicle.

-- Battery freshness: because of their internal electrochemical components, batteries have a sell-by date and will begin to deteriorate/discharge after about six months on the shelf.
+Because of their internal electrochemical components, batteries have a sell-by date and will begin to deteriorate/discharge after about six months on the shelf.
 Check the date of manufacture, and don’t buy an old battery.

-- Maintenance: while some modern batteries are sealed and maintenance-free, many older or cheaper batteries can still be opened for “topping up” with distilled water.
+While some modern batteries are sealed and maintenance-free, many older or cheaper batteries can still be opened for “topping up” with distilled water.
 Depending on the age of your car and your budget, it’s probably best to buy as “good” a battery as you can afford.

-- Battery life: it goes without saying that we want the battery to last as long as possible.
+It goes without saying that we want the battery to last as long as possible.
 As with most things, you get what you pay for, together with the other factors influencing battery life such as the climate and temperature in which you drive.

-- High-performance batteries: late-model cars with their computerized technology and other high-tech add-ons have a higher demand for electrical support.
+Late-model cars with their computerized technology and other high-tech add-ons have a higher demand for electrical support.
 A high-tech battery like the AGM (absorbed or absorbent glass mat) may be required.
 This would be the case if your car is fitted with fuel-saving stop/start technology, for example, where your car cuts out and restarts at traffic lights, or whenever you stop.